 A mentor, by definition, is an experienced and trusted advisor.
 ECO Mentors serve a critical support role in members' service.
-They are volunteers who are predominantly employed at the Agency of Natural Resources and conservation themed non-profits throughout the state.
+They are volunteers who are ECO Alumni or predominantly employed at the Agency of Natural Resources and conservation themed non-profits throughout the state.
 Mentors help fill a very important role in service experiences.
 They provide networking and professional development guidance.
 Mentors are encouraged to augment the support provided by ECO Program Staff and Service Site Supervisors.

 Meet some of our ECO Mentors: